jupyter-server/jupyter_server/examples/simple/README.md

 This folder contains an example of 2 simple extensions on top of Jupyter Server.

-OPTIONAL (compiled js is provided) If you want to build the typescript code, you need npm installed.
+OPTIONAL If you want to build the Typescript code, you need `npm` on your local env.
+Compiled javascript is provided as artifcat in this repository, so this Typescript build step is optional.
+The Typescript source and configuration has been taken from https://github.com/markellekelly/jupyter-server-example.

 ```bash
 make install-ts
 make build-ts
 ```

-You need python3 to build and run the extensions.
+You need `python3` to build and run the server extensions.

 ```bash
 conda create -y -n jext python=3.7